 my broer se bril – my brother’s spectacles;

-mansplain – when a man laboriously explains something you already know; usually inflicted on women;
+mansplain – when a man laboriously, carefully and ‘kindly’ explains something to you that you already know; usually inflicted on women;

 We set off for Cape Town in my white 2,0l GL Cortina, me and Bernie Garcin the paddlers and sister Sheila and mom Mary to drive the car while we paddled.